15 States With Best Healthcare for Seniors in 2026: Rankings

 North Dakota healthcare accessibility

-The Service Payments for Elderly and Disabled (SPED) program helps about 1,200 people monthly at $480 per person.
-That's far less than the $8,265 monthly cost of nursing home care.
+The Service Payments for Elderly and Disabled (SPED) program pays for in-home services that cost a fraction of nursing home care, which keeps people in their own homes longer.
 The state also pays higher rates to providers who travel over 20 miles to reach remote areas.

 North Dakota senior care facilities